qualtranscribe logo

 Best Human Transcription Services for Focus Groups in 2026

-Focus groups generate some of the richest, messiest audio in qualitative research.
-Six to twelve people talking, sometimes over each other, sometimes in a room with bad acoustics, sometimes over a Zoom call with someone's dog barking in the background.
-Getting that audio into a clean, usable transcript is where a lot of research budgets and timelines quietly get tested.
+Focus groups generate some of the most demanding audio in qualitative research.
+Six to twelve people talking, sometimes over each other, sometimes in a room with bad acoustics, sometimes over a Zoom call with background noise from a home environment.
+Getting that audio into a clean, usable transcript is where a lot of research budgets and timelines get tested.
 Not every transcription service handles this well, and the right one often depends on the kind of focus group you're actually running.

 TL;DR